 I took a short detour, passed through the gates and drove slowly up to the summit of a huge mound at the center of the cemetery.
 The view today was almost identical to the photo above (thank you, Pargon), although the Memorial Day flags were gone.

-So the first lesson I learned today was how easy it can be to simply stop and reverse course when things are not going well.
-Sometimes persistence is called for, and sometimes it's merely a failure to consider all your options.
+So the first lesson I learned today was how easy it can be to stop and reverse course when things are not going well.
+Sometimes persistence is called for, and sometimes it's a failure to consider all your options.

 And the second lesson was that even when things seem not to be going well, they really are.
 Really, they are.